flipbit/whois/README.md

 ### Further Reading

-Further deatils about how the library works can be found on [this blog post] [2].
+Further details about how the library works can be found on [this blog post] [2].

   [1]: http://www.centergate.com/                                           "CenterGate's WHOIS lookup service"
   [2]: http://flipbit.co.uk/2009/06/querying-whois-server-data-with-c.html  "Querying WHOIS server data with C#"